 21. When geological storage of the injected CO2 is part of the objective, the stored

 quantities can be classified in the same way applying UNFC-2009 as described in this document.
-The geological storage part of the project is likely to be developed in parallel with the hydrocarbon recovery part, and the two activities will in this case have the same level of maturity, but with two different quantities associated with it; the quantities of hydrocarbons that will be extracted and the quantity of CO2 that will be stored.
+The geological storage part of the project is likely to be developed in parallel with the hydrocarbon recovery part, and the two activities will in this case have the same level of maturity, but with two different types of quantities associated with it; the quantities that will be extracted and the quantities that will be stored.

 B. Defining the Project